|

 Facts

-It is known that for an internal combustion engine, at low RPMs, the best power is obtained by making the intake valves to open exactly when the piston starts to go downward in the intake stroke and closing at the same time the exhaust valves.
+For an internal combustion engine at low RPMs, the best power is obtained by making the intake valves to open exactly when the piston starts to go downward in the intake stroke and closing at the same time the exhaust valves.
 It is achieved by setting the camshaft to do exactly so.
-But it is not true at high RPMs.
-At high RPMs, it starts to form a “discrepancy” between the high speed mechanical movements versus the slag present in the gases moving throughout the engine.
-In that cause it would be better to open the intake valve a little bit before the piston starts to go down in the intake stroke and leaving it opened for a longer period to allow the fulfillment of the combustion chamber in such a short time.
+But this is not true at high engine speeds.
+At high RPMs, it starts to form a “discrepancy” between the high-speed mechanical movement versus the slag present in the gases moving throughout the engine.
+In that case, it would be better to open the intake valves a little bit earlier than the piston starts to go down in the intake stroke and leaving it opened for a longer period to allow the fulfillment of the combustion chamber in such a short time.

 The Contradiction